ashwin-nat/pits-n-giggles-website/src/content/blog/remote-race-engineering.md

 tags: ['features', 'f1-25', 'f1-telemetry', 'sim-racing', 'race-engineer', 'remote-strategy', 'playit-gg', 'telemetry-dashboard', 'lobby-limit-bypass']
 ---

-# How to Use Pits n' Giggles with Playit.gg for a Remote Race Engineer
+# How to Use Pits n' Giggles for Remote Race Engineering

 Want to let a friend act as your **race engineer** while you drive in **F1 25**?
 With *Pits n' Giggles*, you can stream your telemetry data in real time.
 And using **Playit.gg**, you can expose your local telemetry dashboard to anyone on the internet - without port forwarding or complex setup.